fchavonet/chrome_extension-gpt_stats/README.md

 > Right-click the opened extension → Inspect → open the Console tab, then paste and run the code.

+You can also install the Chrome extension directly from the Chrome Web Store by clicking [here](https://chromewebstore.google.com/detail/gpt-stats/gpicllelofjlednfbblbmjdlolpjonll?hl=fr).

 <p align="center">
 	<picture>
 		<source media="(prefers-color-scheme: dark)" srcset="./assets/images/desktop_screenshot-dark.webp">